rasteric/z3s5-lisp/README.md

 ## Usage

 Check out the basic lisp interpreter `z3.go` in folder `cmd/z3/` for an example of how to use Z3S5 Lisp in the Go language.
 You may also use the interpreter from the command line by running the `z3` binary.
 There is a version with GUI support in `z3g.go` in folder `cmd/z3g/`.
 This integrates [Fyne](https://fyne.io/) for building graphical user interfaces.
 The startup with GUI is a bit more complicated since the GUI loop runs concurrently.
 You can find an example in `z3g.go`.
 See the file `cmd/z3g/demo.lisp` for GUI demos.
-You need to `(exit)` the interpreter after running a demo since currently ending a demo ends the GUI thread.
-This will be fixed in the future.

 There is a build tag `nosound` you may use to leave out sound support.
 If this option is not specified, then the `beep` command produces a few basic sounds which are embedded into the executable and do slightly increase its size.